FAQs about Employee Reporting Obligations

 Main Content

-Before an individual reveals information that he or she wants to remain confidential, a responsible employee should make every effort to ensure that the person understands
+Before an individual reveals information that he or she wants to remain confidential, a Responsible Employee should make every effort to ensure that the person understands

-1. the responsible employee's obligation to report the details of the alleged incident that the reporting individual shares, including the names of the alleged offender and person who experienced the alleged sexual misconduct and the relevant facts regarding the alleged incident;
+1. the responsible employee's obligation to report the details of the alleged incident that the reporting individual shares, including the names of the alleged offender and person who experienced the alleged sex-based misconduct and the relevant facts regarding the alleged incident;

 2. the person's option to request that the University maintain confidentiality; and